Love French Food

 For those who prefer something sweeter.
 Also a great dressing to go with avocado halves, or on salmon, and chicken.

-• 3 tablespoon red wine vinegar or white wine vinegar
+• 3 tablespoons red wine vinegar or white wine vinegar

 • ½ teaspoon salt and black pepper